SafeLand: Safe Autonomous Landing in Unknown Environments with Bayesian Semantic Mapping: Experimental Results

 \subsection{Field Experiments}

-\textbf{Setup:} Our method is implemented in ROS2 Humble~\cite{ros2}, and we employ the hardware configuration shown in Fig.~\ref{fig_hardware_config}.
-The Jetson is connected to the camera via Ethernet, and to the Pixhawk via a UART uXRCE-DDS Bridge~\cite{uxrce_bridge}.
-The Pixhawk communicates with the GNSS module via UART, and with AGL sensor via I2C.
-The UAV's pose is the fused global state provided by the Pixhawk EKF estimator, which fuses IMU, GNSS, and with the AGL sensor. { } Field demonstrations comprise a total of $60$ flights, with $20$ flights in each of industrial, urban, and rural environments, covering altitudes of \SI{25}{m}, \SI{50}{m}, and \SI{100}{m}.
-We define ``grass'' and ``gravel'' as safe semantic classes~$\mathcal{C}_{\text{safe}}$ for landing, adaptable to mission requirements.
-Up to $3$ humans actively intervene in the landing procedure.
+\textbf{Setup:} To validate the proposed framework under real operating conditions, we implement the complete system in ROS2 Humble~\cite{ros2} using the hardware configuration shown in Fig.~\ref{fig_hardware_config}.
+The onboard Jetson companion computer receives RGB images from the camera via Ethernet and communicates with the Pixhawk flight controller through a UART uXRCE-DDS Bridge~\cite{uxrce_bridge}.
+The Pixhawk further interfaces with the GNSS receiver via UART and the above-ground-level (AGL) sensor through I2C.
+Throughout all experiments, the UAV pose is obtained from the Pixhawk Extended-Kalman-Filter (EKF) estimator, which fuses measurements from the IMU, GNSS receiver, and AGL sensor.